CELTMAN! Extreme Scottish Triathlon

 Swim 3.4 K in Loch Shieldaig

-In 2012, 2013 and 2014 the water in Loch Shieldaig was below the seasonal average.
+Since 2012 the water in Loch Shieldaig has been below the seasonal average.
 This appears to be an ongoing trend.

 In 2013 a severe storm added to the drama with strong Southerlys pushing the competitors off course.

 The stunning CELTMAN!
-202K bike route takes you along some historic single lane roads and wide open, virtually traffic free highland A roads.
+200K bike route takes you along some historic single lane roads and wide open highland A roads.

 Although we do not have any mountain passes to boast of the route includes 2000 metres of climbing and being coastal is affected greatly by our varied weather.